jondmarien/Darkness/README.md

 # Darkness

-A darkness to take a way the light.
+A darkness to take away the light.